 Don’t speak Italian?
 Don’t worry.
 I don’t either, and I managed to get around and you can too.

 Genoa is one of the easiest airports to fly into in Italy.
 The smaller airplanes arrive out on the tarmac, then a quick trip inside to baggage claim and out the front door for transportation in only a few minutes.
-From here, depending on your budget, you can take a cab to your hotel directly or take the bus, which stops right outside the door, to the train station.
+From here, depending on your budget, you can take a cab to your hotel directly or take the bus, which stops right outside the door to the train station.
 I usually just catch the bus and just go directly to the train station, since it is simple when I am alone, but if you are with a group, then I recommend a cab.
 At the train station where the bus drops you off there are cabs right out in front and from here it is a quick jaunt to the downtown hotels (which saves you a bit of money but takes a bit more time than the direct taxi from the airport).
 I don’t know about you, but once I hae arrived from an overnight flight, the first thing I want to do is go directly to my hotel.

 ✦ Genova, Italy: Where to Stay?